twolfson/firefox-pinboard/README.md

 [UNLICENSE]: UNLICENSE

-Original rights http://pinboard.in/.
-Forked as of `0.1.0`.
+Original rights for `0.1.0` belong to http://pinboard.in/.

 https://twitter.com/Pinboard/status/358763963485405184